 In view of refrigerators energy consumption, only limited data are available.
-In the preparatory study in 2005, a total energy consumption of 82 TWh/a for refrigerators (190.6 million appliances in 2005) and 40 TWh/a for freezers (54.3 million appliances in 2005) was calculated (EUP LOT 1336).
-This is corresponding to an annual consumption of about 430 kWh per appliance for refrigerators and 737 kWh for freezers.
-In the meantime, refrigerators have become substantially more efficient.
-According to latest data from Topten.eu (2015)37, the average declared energy consumption for refrigerators sold in 2014 was 231 kWh.
+According to VHK (201425), an average annual energy consumption of 270 kWh per refrigeration appliance in stock in 2015 was calculated.
+This corresponds to a total energy consumption of about 82 TWh/a (303 million appliances in stock in 201525).
+During the last years, energy efficiency improvements have overcompensated the trend towards an increase in size38 and it can be assumed that refrigeration appliances will become even more efficient in the future.
+According to latest data from Topten.eu (2015)39, the average declared energy consumption for refrigerators sold in 2014 was 231 kWh.

-Besides technical factors, the user behaviour and environmental factors determine the energy consumption of refrigerators (Geppert and Stamminger, 201338).
+Besides technical factors, the user behaviour and environmental factors determine the energy consumption of refrigerators (Geppert and Stamminger, 201340).
 These factors include: